Aliases for LGALS9 Gene

 GeneCards Summary for LGALS9 Gene

 LGALS9 (Galectin 9) is a Protein Coding gene.
-Among its related pathways are Immune System and Cytokine Signaling in Immune system.
+Among its related pathways are T Cell Co-Signaling Pathway: Ligand-Receptor Interactions and Uricosurics Pathway, Pharmacodynamics.
 GO annotations related to this gene include signal transducer activity and galactose binding.
 An important paralog of this gene is LGALS9B.

 UniProtKB/Swiss-Prot for LGALS9 Gene